Procedure Time45 min.

 To work properly, Radiesse® must be injected deep into the dermis – right near the fat layer, and into subcutaneous tissue.
 In fact, it is the loss of subcutaneous tissue that causes the aged look on the back of hands, when tendons and veins begin to show.
 This is what Radiesse® aims to ‘plump’ up, and it does so with a more natural look than a fat transplant.

-After the injection, the doctor may massage the treatment area, to help form the look you want.
+After the injection, the doctor or nurse may massage the treatment area, to help form the look you want.
 You should not try to do this yourself, especially not after leaving the clinic.

 How many Radiesse® treatments does it take to see results?